dotnet/docs-maui/docs/mac-catalyst/deployment/publish-app-store.md

 > [!IMPORTANT]
 > Values for these build properties don't have to be provided in the project file.
 They can also be provided on the command line when you publish the app.
 This enables you to omit specific values from your project file.

-The following example shows a typical property group for building and signing your Mac Catalyst app, for Mac App Store distribution, with its provisioning profile:
+The following example shows a typical property group for building and signing your Mac Catalyst app for Mac App Store distribution:

 ```xml
 <PropertyGroup Condition="'$(Configuration)|$(TargetFramework)|$(Platform)'=='Release|net7.0-maccatalyst|AnyCPU'">